athack-ctf/chall2025-mft-101/solution/README.md

 We have few questions to answer about the secret file.
 First, we need a tool that help us parse the MFT file to get as much info from it, there are several tools that can do the job but our go tool is `MFTECmd` (cli tool) by Eric Zimmerman (Zimmerman has a wide variation of tools to help DFIR people doing the job).
 We can find the list of the tools [here](https://ericzimmerman.github.io/#!index.md).

-`Note: I am using windows here as the windows forensics tools that are compatible  with windows OS are numerous and powerful`
+`Note: I am using windows here as windows forensics tools that are compatible  with windows OS are numerous and powerful, unlikely in linux and vice versa`

 Command:
 `MFTECmd.exe -f 'path/to/mft/file' --csv 'path/to/output/result'`